 Ubuntu Installer Not Detecting Hard Drive

 Ubuntu Installer Not Detecting Hard Drive: I recently encountered an issue when trying to install Ubuntu on a particular system.
 The Ubuntu Ubiquity Installer wasn’t detecting my SATA hard drive, even though the drive showed up perfectly in fdisk -l and appeared in GParted.
 The underlying cause turned out to be residual RAID metadata on the drive, which led the installer to incorrectly treat it as unsupported.
-If you’re facing similar Ubuntu installation issues with SATA hard drives, keep reading to find a solution.
+If you’re facing similar Ubuntu installation issues with SATA or NVMe hard drives, keep reading to find a solution.

-In this tutorial, I'll walk you through the steps I took to get the Ubuntu installer to detect my SATA hard drive and successfully proceed with the installation of Ubuntu.
+In this tutorial, I'll walk you through the steps I took to get the Ubuntu installer to detect my hard drive and successfully proceed with the installation of Ubuntu.

 If you find the Ubuntu installer not detecting your hard drive, try the following steps to resolve the issue: